jenkinsci/incapptic-connect-uploader-plugin/README.md

 # incapptic Connect Uploader Plugin

-Integrate the incapptic Connect platform with Jenkins.
-Upload artifacts automatically to the incapptic Connect platform after each successful output from Jenkins CI.
+This plugin integrates the incapptic Connect platform with Jenkins.
+Artifacts are automatically uploaded to the incapptic Connect platform after each successful output from Jenkins CI.

-# Usage - pipeline plugin #
+# Usage - Pipeline Plugin #

 In order to make use of pipeline plugin, the Jenkinsfile should